darktable-org/dtdocs/content/special-topics/mem-performance.md

 : When darktable detects a new device on your system it will do a small benchmark and store the result here.
 You can change this back to 0 to force darktable to redo the benchmark but in most cases **you should not edit this setting**.

 j. advantage hint
-: _default 0.000_
-: How to set up the advantage hint?
-- measure performance (-d perf) in laplacian highlights after setting "diameter of reconstruction" to something high
-- while doing so make sure (by -d tiling) that the cl code doesn't tile
+: This defines the advantage hint described in the [balanced OpenCL versus CPU tiling](#balanced-opencl-versus-cpu-tiling) section.
+If you have a fast graphics card with plenty of memory you can safely leave this at its default value of 0.000.
+However, if you want to adapt this number to your own system, you should use the following process:
+1. Start darktable with the tiling debug option (`darktable -d tiling`) and start editing an image in the darkroom.
+Open the [_highlight reconstruction_](../module-reference/processing-modules/highlight-reconstruction.md) module and use the "guided laplacians" method, setting the "diameter of reconstruction" to a high value, while ensuring that tiling does not occur (check the debug information in your terminal session while adjusting the slider).
-- check for execution times with opencl on and off
+1. Check the execution times of this module with OpenCL on and off (by running `darktable -d perf` to examine the performance).
-- the advantage option can now be set to approx (cpu-time / gpu-time)
-- if you have a fast card with lots of memory, don't bother and leave this at 0.000
+1. Set the "advantage hint option" to approximately (CPU execution time / GPU execution time).

 ---